Is Costco Wholesale Corporation (COST) a Keeper?

-Costco Wholesale Corporation (NASDAQ:COST) went up by 0.75% from its latest closing price compared to the recent 1-year high of $612.27.
-The company’s stock price has collected -1.31% of loss in the last five trading sessions.
+Costco Wholesale Corporation (NASDAQ:COST) went up by 1.33% from its latest closing price compared to the recent 1-year high of $612.27.
+The company’s stock price has collected 3.21% of gains in the last five trading sessions.
 Barron’s reported on 07/14/22 that Costco Has the ‘Best Model in Retail,’ Says Analyst, Boosting Her Rating to Buy

 Is It Worth Investing in Costco Wholesale Corporation (NASDAQ :COST) Right Now?

-Costco Wholesale Corporation (NASDAQ:COST) scored a price-to-earnings ratio above its average ratio, recording 42.52 x from its present earnings ratio.
-Plus, the 36-month beta value for COST is at 0.69.
-Opinions of the stock are interesting as 17 analysts out of 32 who provided ratings for Costco Wholesale Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 12 rated it as “hold,” and 0 as “sell.”
+Costco Wholesale Corporation (NASDAQ:COST) scored a price-to-earnings ratio above its average ratio, recording 43.56 x from its present earnings ratio.
+Plus, the 36-month beta value for COST is at 0.68.

 Top 5 Cheap Stocks to Own Right Now